 - change the way you make your payments, or the date you make them;

 - allow you to pay back your mortgage over a longer period of time (which would reduce your monthly payments);

 - change the type of mortgage.

 If we cannot offer you any of these options, we will tell you why.
 If we can make one of these arrangements with you, we will explain how it would work and give you time to consider it.
-If we cannot offer any of these options, we might agree to you remaining in the property, to sell the property yourself, depending on your circumstances.
+If we cannot offer any of these options, we might agree to you remaining in the property, while you sell the property yourself, depending on your circumstances.

 What you can do to help us:

 - tell us as soon as possible if you are having problems repaying your mortgage or think that you might experience problems shortly;

 - seek debt advice if you would like help with managing your finances;

 - contact us quickly, if we try to contact you;